-ReCharge is the leading subscription payment platform designed for merchants to set up and manage dynamic recurring billing across web and mobile.
+ReCharge is the leading subscription payment platform for merchants to set up and manage dynamic recurring billing across web and mobile.

 Data integration: Skyvia supports importing data to and from ReCharge, exporting ReCharge data to CSV files, replicating ReCharge data to relational databases, and synchronizing ReCharge data with other cloud apps and relational databases.